Browse Categories

 I limit my search down to On Order items that are movies.
 I then create an On Order Movies browse category and make it a sub browse category to my On Order Browse Category.

-Manually Create a Browse Category Container for your Sub Browse Categories
+Create a Browse Category "Container" for your Sub Browse Categories

 Let's say you have mentally mapped out all your browse and sub browse categories.
-You know, for example, that you want a browse category box that says New Items and then underneath you want New Books, New Movies, and New Music.
+For example, you know that you want a browse category that says New Items and then underneath you want New Books, New Movies, and New Music.

 In this case, you could go to Aspen Administration > Local Catalog Enrichment > Browse Categories > Add New